pippim/pippim.github.io/programs/iothings.md

 ## Change Primary TV Volume

-Because the main TV (Sony) picture is normally turned off, you have no idea what the sound system current volume level is.
-The `tvpowered` script will display a notification on whatever monitor you are currently working on when the volume is changed using the TV's remote control.
+When the main TV (Sony) picture is normally turned off, you have no idea what the sound system current volume level is.
+The **tvpowered** script will display a notification on whatever monitor you are currently working on when the volume is changed using the TV's remote control.
+The notification message includes a progress bar from 0 (TV muted) to 100 (TV maximum volume).

 If you are interested in the Bash code to make a progress bar, the relevant code is below: